AltidSec/sulka-docs/source/user-guide.rst

 This chapter covers the configuration items in Sulka.
 The default value for each configuration is in the parentheses after the name

+* ``SULKA_DEVELOPMENT_MODE`` (0)

+  Enable a development mode where some security measures and configurations are lowered or disabled to make development and debugging work easier.
+  This option should not be enabled on production builds, and a warning will be printed if this option is enabled.

 * ``SULKA_DISABLE_GRAPHICS`` (1)

   This option allows enabling or disabling the graphics to reduce kernel attack surface.